wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-one.markdown

 ---
 1. These are a few of my favorite Things [(off the provided list)](https://gist.github.com/fool/b0f254ff8c72a5765b6a9138249789d6) in no particular order:

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Suggest and champion improvements to the product and workflow to your colleagues in and out of support
+  * Suggest and champion improvements to the product and workflow to your colleagues in and out of support

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Work with the development team to help design a new feature based on feedback from customers
+  * Work with the development team to help design a new feature based on feedback from customers

   * Debug a customer's build using a programming language and framework that you've never seen before